-#NAMA Event Report: Impact of IT Rules 2021 on News — Grounds for Challenge
+#NAMA Impact of IT Rules 2021 on News — Grounds for Challenge

 “Various old judgments clearly indicate that manifest arbitrariness emanates out of article 14.
 I don’t think there is enough flesh on manifest arbitrariness to be a single ground of challenge, where articles 14, 19, 21 read together indicates that there is good reason why this should not be allowed.
 Manifest arbitrariness may be allowed as an additional ground for saying something is unconstitutional.
 I don’t think the constitutional separation of powers allows for that.” — Matthew Chacko

-Banerjee recalled a decision by Justice Nariman in cellular operators, where he had struck down a subordinate legislation for not being adequately tuned to realities.
+Banerjee recalled a decision by Justice Nariman in cellular operators, where a subordinate legislation was struck down for not being adequately tuned to realities.
 “Those are essentially the highlight grounds on which these present 2021 rules could be challenged in the court of law successfully,” he argued.
 He further said that the function of the legislation is to actually accurately define the scope of particular legislative policy, which has to be carried out by the legislation and cannot be delegated.
 “So the argument would be that regulation of news functions is a policy function completely outside the scope of the IT Act itself.
 Thus, such a novel policy function cannot be delegated through rules.”

 Narayan was of the opinion that as long as the conditions laid out for manifest arbitrariness are met, along with arguments that prove how the rules are ultra vires the Act, they remain valid grounds for challenge.
 “The difficulty in all of these challenges is going to be whether we can tailor our challenge to these old established grounds, but the fact that the ground exists of course is completely there.
 As far as things like take down are concerned, they are challengeable under standard grounds of chilling effect on free speech, proportionality, etc.”